emboiko/winDozer/readme.md

 *See [`Adjust This`](#adjustment)*

-Resize the window (by ID) by shifting it 1px at a time.
+Resize the window (by ID) by shifting it 1px at a time (from the bottom or right border).
 If this syntax is evaluated from the buffer following `<RCtrl>`, input is limited to only the arrow keys until a subsequent `<RCtrl>` is input.
 This syntax will lift the window if minimized, but will not necessarily focus the window.

 | A | W | {win ID} | B |
 |---|---|----------|---|